cloudflare/blindrsa-ts/README.md

 sig = Finalize(pk, input_msg, blind_sig, inv)
 ```

-Partially Blinding allows a byte array `info` to be provided, allowing public metadata to be shared.
+One possible generalization of the protocol above is Partially-Blind Signatures, in which an additional `info` string can be provided, allowing public metadata to be shared.

 ```js
  Client(pk, msg, info)          Server(sk, pk, info)